Understanding Perimenopause

-Perimenopause (meaning "around menopause") is the transitional period before menopause when your ovaries gradually begin to make less estrogen.
-It's the "ramp-up" to menopause, not menopause itself.
+Perimenopause (meaning "around menopause") is the transitional period before menopause when your ovaries gradually shift their hormone production.
+It is a logical biological progression, not a sudden failure of the system.

 Irregular Periods